mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 "Make it quick," said the woman.

 We walked under the gate and my eyes grew wide as we walked into a wide circular clearing of gardens and pools and walkways far wider than a Heikoi plot of land.
-All around us were flowers and bushes and trees from different parts of the world that could certainly not live in such a hot and dry place without the help of the mamen, dressed in fine robes and strange heabands covering their ears, carrying water to and fro in their fine vinegrass frocks.
+All around us were flowers and bushes and trees from different parts of the world that could certainly not live in such a hot and dry place without the help of the mamen carrying water to and fro, dressed in fine frocks made of soft famba and strange heabands covering their ears.
 I wished to venture through the plants and speak to them, but I thought it best not to draw attention to myself.

 As I took in the rest of this place, I was surprised to see that the stone structure all around us that I believed to be a wall was more of a circle of rooms, as was unapparent from the outside.
 The inner-facing wall was full of tall arches, each emblazoned with the crest of one of the seven provinces, and between them were several openings that overlooked the area, filled with people reading or talking or staring out onto the garden.
 Standing prominently at the center was a massive ovoid building illuminated by the light of nearly a hundred mirrors at the far side of this place.
 Upon its white marble walls was an insignia: the seven-tailed halier of the senate with wings flung wide above its head and its talons clutching a scroll.